rgmining/tripadvisor/_sources/index.rst.txt

   # The number of reviewers judged as anomalous: -> 147.
   len([r for r in graph.reviewers if r.anomalous_score == 1])

-Note that you may need to install the FRAUDAR algorithm for the Review Mining Project by
+Note that you may need to install the
+:ref:`FRAUDAR algorithm for the Review Mining Project <fraudar:top>` by

 .. code-block:: bash